Iasonaskrpr/Compilers-project/README.md

 - Replaces variable names with their declared types before comparisons
 - Throws exceptions on mismatches

-# Main
+# Semantic Analyzer

-# Run semantic analysis on one or more MiniJava source files:
+Runs semantic analysis on one or more MiniJava source files by calling both visitors
-java SemanticAnalyzer <MiniJavaSourceFile1> <MiniJavaSourceFile2> ...

 # Output:
 - Success or failure per file